 3. Create sub-goals.

 The biggest downfall we make in goal-setting is trying to either master too much in too short of a time, or looking at the huge picture instead of the smaller, more manageable steps to get there.
-When you think about a goal, don’t stress yourself out by focusing on the final product; instead, consider the path you must take to make that dream a reality.
+When you think about your meaningful goals, don’t stress yourself out by focusing on the final product; instead, consider the path you must take to make that dream a reality.

 4. Create a rewards system.